Special Education and Early Childhood / Elementary Education

 Our small class sizes ensure close support and mentoring from our education faculty who have expertise in special education, early childhood education, elementary education , literacy development and technology.

 Program of Study: The program of teacher preparation at Bloomfield College is based on a strong liberal arts foundation and preparation in an academic major (known as a co-concentration).
 For the Dual Certification Program in Special Education and Early Childhood/Elementary Education in addition to coursework in general liberal arts and a major in professional education, you will also take coursework in one particular content area or discipline known as a co-concentration.
-You may select your co-concentration from one of the following areas: Biology, Chemistry, Chemistry (Physical Science), English, History, Mathematics, Philosophy, Political Science, Psychology, Sociology and Visual and Performing Arts.
+You may select your co-concentration from one of the following areas: Biology, Chemistry, Chemistry (Physical Science), English, Government & International Studies, History, Mathematics, Philosophy, Psychology, Sociology and Visual and Performing Arts.

 Certifications: Students who complete this program will be eligible for certification in both general and special education (Preschool to Grade 6) and qualified to teach in either a general and/or special education classroom (resource or self-contained).